 Celebrate St. Patrick's Day and Irish culture with these fun and festive learning activities.
-Mix and match the activities or complete all three for a day that would make any leprechaun proud!
+Mix and match the activities or complete all of them for a day that would make any leprechaun proud!

 Create beautiful shamrock cards to take home as you experiment with color and symmetry.